azsk/DevOpsKit-Policies/Policies/Readme.md

 # DevOps Kit (AzSK) Control Mapping To BuiltIn Azure Policy

-This page lists the DevOps kit (AzSK) control mapping to the BuiltIn Azure Policy.
-In some cases, the implementation of the Policy differs from the control evaluation logic in AzSK.
-Those are marked as Partial* and Full** in the table below.
+This page lists the built-in Azure Policies which are equivalent to the DevOps Kit (AzSK) controls.
+In some cases, the implementation of the policy differs from the control evaluation logic in AzSK.
+Such cases are marked as Partial* and Full** in the table below.

 | Control Id | Control Description | Azure Policy | Azure Policy Coverage |
 |------------|---------------------|--------------|-----------------------|